Consistency, breakdown robustness, and algorithms for robust improper maximum likelihood clustering: Introduction

 In this paper we study the theoretical properties of the RIMLE as well as its computation.
 A comprehensive treatment of existence, consistency and robustness is given.
 This treatment includes the case of ML for multivariate Gaussian mixture as special case.
 Particularly, the robustness properties of RIMLE are superior to those of the mixture-based methods proposed by \cite{Banfield_Raftery_1993} and \cite{McLachlan_Peel_2000b}, as demonstrated later in the paper.
 For fitting plain Gaussian mixtures, some issues that are treated here arise as well, particularly the need to constrain the covariance matrices in order to avoid degeneration of the likelihood.
 Some literature on this is cited in Section \ref{subsec_rimle_constraints}.
-Consistency results for plain Gaussian mixtures look at consistent estimation of the parameters assuming the model to hold precisely (e.g., \cite{Redner_Walker_1984}).
 The consistency results given here in Section \ref{sec_existence_consistency} are of a nonparametric nature and show the consistency of the RIMLE for the RIMLE-functional defined for a general class of sampling distributions.
 Similar results have been shown for a partition likelihood model (\cite{Gallegos_Ritter_2013}) and for alternative, trimming-based approaches to robust clustering (e.g., \cite{GarciaEscudero_etal_2008,Gallegos_Ritter_2009}).
 Compared to these results, there is an additional difficulty for the RIMLE, namely that degeneration of the likelihood needs to be prevented also in the case that almost all observations are assigned to the noise component and the remaining observations are fitted arbitrarily well.
 This may look like a disadvantage, but in the literature cited above such problems are only avoided by fixing the trimming rate.
-An analysis like the one given here, and in \cite{Coretto_Hennig_2014_comparison} is required for understanding the case in which both the proportion of points considered as ``noise'' and the density level at which this happens are flexible. \cite{Coretto_Hennig_2014_comparison} introduces the OTRIMLE, a data-adaptive choice of the improper constant density, the method's tuning constant for achieving robustness.
-That paper also includes a simulation study comparing the different approaches to robust clustering.
+An analysis like the one given here, and in \cite{Coretto_Hennig_2014_comparison}, is required for understanding the case in which both the proportion of points considered as ``noise'' and the density level at which this happens are flexible. \cite{Coretto_Hennig_2014_comparison} introduce the OTRIMLE, a data-adaptive choice of the improper constant density, the method's tuning constant for achieving robustness.
+That paper also includes a comprehensive simulation study comparing the different approaches to robust clustering.
+In the study, every method turns out to be superior for one or more setups, but the OTRIMLE achieves the most satisfactory overall performance.